 “I make every single product, ” Shem said.
 “But, I kind of like that—literally touching every product we make in order to make sure that it’s really high quality.”

-So, it comes as no surprise that the Mr. B’s brand image is simple, clean and warm.
+So, it comes as no surprise that Mr. B’s brand image is simple, clean, and warm.

 “We wanted our tagline, ‘Scented by Nature,’ to look hand-drawn, almost like calligraphy,” Shem said.
 “It’s a feminine brand, but the label draws a little bit from masculine roots, my son and myself.”

 Simple and sleek, Mr. B’s packaging has come a long way since the beginning.
 The company started by using small tags attached to apothecary jars.
 To get a cleaner, simpler look they moved to placing labels directly on the containers.

 As for his full product line, he attributes a large part of his success to presentation.